 Maintenance managers and maintenance planners can use these metrics to pinpoint the real issues and how to fix them.
-These maintenance metrics are not too difficult to collect if you have maintenance management software.
-Use them even when everything seems fine to get a quick measure of your maintenance program as well as identify early actions to take if the metrics are changing in a negative way.
+These maintenance metrics are not too hard to collect if you have maintenance management software.
+You should also use them even when everything is going well.
+You will get a quick measure of your maintenance program as well as identify early actions to take if the metrics are changing in a negative way.

-The 3 Maintenance Metrics
+Three Useful Maintenance Metrics

-- Work order backlog: This is usually measured in hours or days.
+This is usually measured in hours or days.
 It represents maintenance work that is due but has not yet been completed.
-Over time you want to see a backlog that remains about the same or is falling.
+Over time you want to see a maintenance backlog that remains about the same or is reducing.
 As a maintenance manager you need to have a good idea of your work order backlog and the trend over time.
 Big jumps in your maintenance backlog need to be investigated.
 It can be due to planned maintenance work.
 For example a seasonal shutdown where you have much equipment to maintain.
 Or planned maintenance keeps getting delayed due to schedule conflicts or other reasons.

 To help fix this, it is better to break up large maintenance jobs into smaller tasks of a few days or less.
 Each task will have its own work order.
 You could chain these task work orders to each other by using something like the relative task we have in our FastMaint CMMS program.
 When one work order is marked as completed, the next work order in the chain is scheduled.
-Having big maintenance jobs broken up into smaller ones makes it easier to track progress on the job as well as quickly identify where work is stuck.
+When you break big maintenance tasks into a series of smaller tasks, it is more easy to track progress as well as identify where work is stuck.

 There are several other metrics that are also useful.
 However, these three are a good way to get a quick fix on the overall health of your program.
-As explained above changes in these metrics need to be investigated.
+You should investigate unexpected changes in these metrics.

 Additional Maintenance Metrics You Can Use

-Download our free guide Key Maintenance Management Metrics for Maintenance Planners.
+Download our free guide “Key Maintenance Management Metrics for Maintenance Planners“.
 It covers some additional maintenance metrics that are useful to manage your maintenance program.Download Key Maintenance Metrics